raimohanska/royloader/README.md

 ### Features

 - Finds roy scripts based on the `language` attribute
-- Compiles and evaluates scripts on the jQuery `document.ready` event
+- Finds, compiles and evaluates scripts on the jQuery `document.ready` event
 - Exposes all root-level definitions globally.
 For example "let x = 1" compiles to "var x = 1"
 - Maintains Roy type information between scripts.
 So if you define "let x = 1" in your first script, the compiler will know that `x` is a Number when it compiles your second script